-Following the wrong credit card advice can set you on a wrong path, and this will impact your financial health negatively, not only now but even in years to come.
-Tighten your seat belts and let us find out some of the worst advice about credit cards ever received.
+Following the wrong credit card advice can set you on a wrong path.
+This will impact your financial health negatively, not only now but in the years to come.
+Tighten your seat belts and let us discuss some of the worst advice about credit cards ever received.

 Linda had $20,000 in her savings account – the money she painfully saved for two years.
 She was advised to empty her account to pay off the debt because she pays more interest on the credit card than what she makes on the savings account.